 Little Way Children's Foundation is constructing a fully accredited Technical Nursing School in Chalco, Mexico, for the benefit of the Sisters of Mary World Villages for Children at the Villa de las Ninas Girlstown School helping girls from the poorest regions of Mexico.
 Many would not otherwise have access to higher education or a path out of poverty.

 They often lack access to nutritious food and basic health care, and they are at high risk of disease, malnutrition, and violence.
-Their mortality rates are significantly higher than the national average.

 This opportunity for a better life is made possible through a foundation established by the Venerable Fr.
 Aloysius Schwartz and the Sisters of Mary World Villages for Children, Girlstown, Chalco, Mexico.
-The Sisters travel in pairs to remote and underserved areas to identify girls in the most desperate situations and invite them to attend Villas de las Niñas, a tuition-free boarding school.

 The school provides housing, nutrition, health care, mental health services, religious formation, and a full academic curriculum.
 Students study language, chemistry, physics, calculus, computer science, and the arts.
 They graduate with a high school equivalency and vocational training in trades such as accounting, culinary arts, electronics, and fashion.